MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaAdminPeopleItemInsight.md

 The type of settings can be contact insights, item insights, or people insights.
 To learn more about customizing insights privacy for your organization, see:-  Customize item insights privacy -  Customize people insights privacy

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgAdminPeopleItemInsight](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Update-MgAdminPeopleItemInsight?view=graph-powershell-1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)